 Whatever Next?

-Earlier this year we asked our authors for their thoughts, hopes, suggestions, fears, proposals about what on earth is happening and how the world might look after the pandemic... and what we might do to bring about necessary change.
-Here's what they wrote:
+We occasionally invite our authors for their thoughts, hopes, suggestions, fears, proposals about what on earth is happening... and what we might do to bring about necessary change.
+Here is some of what they have written:

 Nora Bateson on My Health Is Not My Own